 The eduroam network can be used at colleges around the world

 By connecting to the “eduroam” network on your college campus, you can use that network at almost any other college you visit in the United States or internationally, provided that they also have a network of their own.
 The sign in process may be slightly different for these networks- I needed to use my full campus email to sign on, as opposed to just my username.
 However, I love being able to access campus wifi no matter what school I may visit.
-Speaking of visiting schools, here are ten questions to ask when first visiting a college here.

 Range extenders are typically useless, and may be forbidden

 It can be tempting to buy a range extender for the internet, especially since they aren’t very expensive and can speed up wifi.
-In my experience, range extenders have been useless in speeding up wifi, and might actually slow the internet down, because the connection has to be reconnected to your extender.
+In my experience, range extenders have been useless in speeding up wifi.
+They might actually slow the internet down, because the connection has to be reconnected to your extender.
 And it’s not like you can use the extender to hide your web traffic, either.
 Some colleges might even ban student-purchased range extenders.

 The wired connection is faster